MoSafi2/BlazeSeq/README.md

 # BlazeSeq🔥

-Blaze-Seq is a performant and versatile FASTQ format parser that provide FASTQ parsing with fine-control knobs.
+BlazeSeq is a performant and versatile FASTQ format parser that provide FASTQ parsing with fine-control knobs.
 It can be further utilized in several application as quality control tooling, kmer-generation, alignment ... etc.
-It currently provides two main options: `CoordParser` minimal-copy parser that can do limited validation of records similar to Rust's [Needletail](https://github.com/onecodex/needletail/tree/master) and `RecordParser` which is 3X slower but also provides compile-time options for quality schema and ASCII validation of the records.
+It currently provides two main options: `CoordParser` a minimal-copy parser that can do limited validation of records similar to Rust's [Needletail](https://github.com/onecodex/needletail/tree/master) and `RecordParser` which is 3X slower but also provides compile-time optional quality schema and ASCII validation of the records.

-**Disclaimer**: Blazeseq is a re-write of the earlier `MojoFastTrim` which can still be accessed from [here](MoSafi2@b5f60ccea2c66fa42c1b1e7b5ed7f267afbe720e).
+**Note**: BlazeSeq is a re-write of the earlier `MojoFastTrim` which can still be accessed from [here]().

-## Key Features:
+## Key Features

-* Zero-overhead control over parser guarantees through Mojo's compile-time metaprogramming
+* Zero-overhead control over parser validation guarantees through Mojo's compile time meta-programming.
 * Multiple parsing modes with progressive validation/performance compromise.
-* Parsing speed upto 5Gb/s from disk on modern hardware.
+* Parsing speed up to 5Gb/s from disk on modern hardware.
+* Different aggregation statistics modules (Length & Quality distribution, GC-content .. etc.)

 ## Installation

-`Blaze-Seq`  requires `Mojo 24.2` on Ubuntu, Mac or WSL2 on windows.
+`BlazeSeq`  requires `Mojo 24.2` on Ubuntu, Mac or WSL2 on windows.
-You can get `blaze-seq` source code as well as pre-compiled CLI tool from the releases page, you can clone and compile the repository yourself.
+You can get `BlazeSeq` source code as well as pre-compiled CLI tool from the releases page, you can clone and compile the repository yourself.

 ```bash
 git clone [add repo]